-Perhaps the entities who hang here don’t know that they are dead, or are not ready to move on, because their lives were snuffed out so fast.
+Perhaps those who hang here don’t know that they are dead, or are not ready to move on, because their lives were snuffed out so fast.

-One such entity is a member of the Clanton family, probably Billy Clanton, a dire enemy of Wyatt Earp and had died at the OK Corral.
+One such entity is a member of the Clanton family, probably Billy Clanton, a dire enemy of Wyatt Earp, who died at the OK Corral.

 Another is a stage manager who perhaps caught a bullet during a fight.

 Other entities are in pain and despair.

 The entity of a broken-hearted, crushed man, looking for his wife in this unsavory atmosphere, who suffered a sad end.